 Many of us use frivolous purchases to feel better when we’re having a tough time emotionally.
 Buying something can make us feel better in the moment, even when we know it’ll harm us in the long run.

 A way around impulse buying is having a clear idea of what type of life you’re working towards.
 If you want a beautiful home, spending money on items that will clutter up your space makes no sense.
 If you want to live a healthy, outdoorsy life, spending your money on junk food doesn’t make sense.
-Once you know what you money to do, your spending falls into place quickly.
+Once you know what you want your money to do, your spending falls into place quickly.

 You can break your immediate gratification habit by asking yourself if each purchase is getting you closer to the life you really want.
 Mindful spending will reduce the amount of new debt you take on and ensure that the money you do spend means something to you in the long run.